garden-io/garden/docs/reference/config-files-reference.md

   variables:
     {}

-  # Set to false to disable pushing this module to remote registries.
+  # When false, disables pushing this module to remote registries.
   #
   # Optional.
   allowPublish: true

   # Specify how to build the module.
-Note that plugins may specify additional keys on this object.
+Note that plugins may define additional keys on this object.
   #
   # Optional.
   build:
-    # The command to run inside the module directory to perform the build.
+    # The command to run inside the module's directory to perform the build.
     #
     # Example:
     #   - npm